joinpursuit/9-1-module-two-assessment/README.md

       ![Page after multiple reviews have been submitted.](./images/readme/multi-review.png)

 - [ ] If the user tries to make a review when no movie is selected, an alert saying `Please select a movie first`, should appear

-### Responsive Design

-Update your page so that when the screen size is small, the Reviews section of the page disappears.

-- [ ] `#reviews` should have a display of `block` if the viewport width is greater than 500px and a display of `none` if the viewport is less than or equal to 500px.

 ### Reset Reviews